VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/FileDeploymentConfig.en.md

 The included files and folders will be deployed under release/data/.

-When `Build And Run`,  the included files and folders will be deployed under `release/data/`.
+When committing `Build And Run`,  the included files and folders will be deployed under `release/data/`.
-When `Upload to Remote Server`, the included files and folders will be deployed under `upload/data/`.
+When committing `Upload to Remote Server`, the included files and folders will be deployed under `upload/data/`.

 | Label | Stored data |
 | ----   | ---- |